pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 that limit access in a least privilege model.
 For more information, see [User-defined Kubernetes Service Account Configuration](../scst-store/amr/auth-k8s-sa-user-defined.hbs.md).

-## <a id="protection"></a> Cryptographic Protections
+## <a id="protection"></a> Encryption

-Encryption of data is leveraged to prevent unauthorized access to data.
-With Tanzu Application Platform, this protection focuses on the two primary states of data that should be encrypted:
+Encryption of data prevents unauthorized access to data.
+In Tanzu Application Platform, there are two states where data should be encrypted:

-1. Encryption of Data in Transit
+1. Encryption of data in transit
-2. Encryption of Data at Rest
+2. Encryption of data at rest

-### <a id="encryption-in-transit"></a> Encryption of Data in Transit
+### <a id="encryption-in-transit"></a> Encryption of data in transit

+This section describes how to encryption of internal communication between services that originate within the cluster, data at rest, and how to secure exposed ingress endpoints.

-#### <a id="internal-comms"></a> Internal Communication of Data in Transit Configuration
+#### <a id="internal-comms"></a> Internal Communication of data in transit configuration

 Communication between services that originate and terminate within the cluster is referred to as internal communication.
 Tanzu Application Platform is in the process of enabling TLS on